merbanan/rtl_433/README.md

 		"usec" and "utc" can be combined with other options, eg. "time:unix:utc:usec".
 	Use "protocol" / "noprotocol" to output the decoder protocol number meta data.
 	Use "level" to add Modulation, Frequency, RSSI, SNR, and Noise meta data.
+	Use "noise[:secs]" to report estimated noise level at intervals (default: 10 seconds).
 	Use "stats[:[<level>][:<interval>]]" to report statistics (default: 600 seconds). level 0: no report, 1: report successful devices, 2: report active devices, 3: report all Use "bits" to add bit representation to code outputs (for debug).